mesb/mesb.github.io/_posts/2016-08-16-on-methods-of-my-craft.md

 ---
 layout: post
-title: A few applications of the Unix alias command
+title: On the methods of my craft
 publish: true
 ---